ChetanAmrao/IPL_MACHINE_LEARNING/README.md

 #CRICKET MATCH OUTCOME PREDICTION

 #objectives
-1. create a valuble time series data set for IPL cricket matches of teams
+1. create a valuble time series data set for IPL cricket matches of teams(4 columns => team1, team2, date of match and outcome )
 2. run it through a model with input features as team1, team2 and match winner for the outcome to be the team with the best possibility of winning the match in a test database